Bryan0-0/Bryan0-0/README.md

 - 👋 Hi, I’m Bryan Montero.
-- 👀 I’m interested in becoming a Software Engineer.
+- 👀 I’m actively seeking an intership as a software engineer.
-- 🌱 I’m currently learning computer science in college.
+- 🌱 I’m currently studying Computer Sience at Florida International University
 - 💞️ I’m looking to collaborate on any project to improve my skills.
 - 📫 How to reach me bryanmontero99@gmail.com